immcantation/changeo/docs/examples/igphyml.rst

 make calculations more practical, however:

 IgPhyML runs slowly with more than a few thousand sequences.
-You can subsample your dataset using the ``--sample`` and ``--minseq`` options, which will subsample your dataset to the specified depth and then remove all clones below the specified size cutoff (see "Processing Change-O data sets" above).
+You can subsample your dataset using the ``--sample`` and ``--minseq`` options in BuildTrees.py, which will subsample your dataset to the specified depth and then remove all clones below the specified size cutoff (see "Processing Change-O data sets" above).

 GY94 starting topologies: Calculations are much faster under the GY94 model (see [top]), so it is usually better to do an initial topology